 Original members of the Board of Directors included Edward Daigle, who headed the bank as president, P. Roy Horecky, Edward E. "Jack" Daigle, M. W. Scanlan, Sr., T. R. Daigle, N. A. Harmon, Benjamin Daigle, E. L. Melancon and Homer Bellard.
 Oscar Guidry joined the board later in 1944.

 In 1965 the Farmers State Bank & Trust Co. moved to its present building located at 110 W. Plaquemine Street and more than quadrupled its office space.
-The bank continued to grow and opened branches in September of 1984 at 250 S. Main Street in Church Point, in October of 1994 in Cankton, in March 2004 in Judice, in August 2008 in Youngsville, and our newest location in July 2010 in Rayne.
+The bank continued to grow and opened branches in September of 1984 at 250 S. Main Street in Church Point, in October of 1994 in Cankton, in March 2004 in Judice, and in August 2008 in Youngsville.